 Lens: Multiple mirrored, tinted and clear | Weight: 153g | Rating: 8/10

-Pros: Heavy-duty build.
+Reasons to buy: Heavy-duty build.
 Excellent lens clarity.

-Cons: Not the lightest.
+Reasons to avoid: Not the lightest.
 Some internal reflections depending on frame colour.

 A well-vented frame uses a dual-layer foam with extra sweat-absorbing properties and a wide, 170° field of vision.
 The ‘80s Skull MTB’ colourway here uses a funky rose-pink lens that makes the world look weird at first, but, once adjusted, clarity, and especially contrast, is excellent.
 Out in the open or in trees on brighter days, the level of detail drawn from trail surfaces is on a par with Smith’s Squad ChromaPop lenses.